Emil-18/ReviewCursorFind/README.md

 * Move caret check box: If checked, the caret will be moved along with the review cursor when searching.

 ## Change log

+### v1.2.1

+* The add-on will always report "not found" when unable to find text

 ### v1.2